KostasStefanidis/KostasStefanidis/README.md

 - 👋 Hi, I’m @KostasStefanidis
-- 👀 I’m interested in Machine Learning, Cloud Computing.
+- 👀 I’m interested in Machine Learning, Systems Engineering, Cloud Computing.
 - 🎓 I have graduated as an electrical and computer engineer.
 The code of my master dissertation on Semantic Segmentation of Urban Scenes with Deep Learning, implemented in **Tensorflow** can be found in the [Semantic-Segmentation](https://github.com/KostasStefanidis/Semantic-Segmentation) repository.
 - 💞️ I’m looking to collaborate on interesting projects
-- 🌱 I’m currently learning Kubernetes
+- 🌱 I’m currently learning Kubernetes and Pytorch

 Programming Skills :
 - Python